extenda/tech-radar/README.md

       - See [Development](#development) for more info
       - See [Semantic Versioning](#semantic-versioning) on how to format commit messages
   3. Open a pull request motivating the change
-  4. Post a link to your pull request in [#tech-radar](https://extendaretail.slack.com/channels/tech-radar)
+  4. The pull request is automatically published in [#tech-radar](https://extendaretail.slack.com/channels/tech-radar)
+  5. If approved, the pull request is merged by the [maintainers](#maintainers)

 ### Vote on Pull Requests

 To promote change, everyone is encouraged to vote on active pull requests.
-We use slack channel [#tech-radar](https://extendaretail.slack.com/channels/tech-radar) to discuss changes.
-In the end, pull requests are reviewed and merged by the Tech Radar maintainers.
+We use the slack channel [#tech-radar](https://extendaretail.slack.com/channels/tech-radar) to discuss changes.
+In the end, pull requests are reviewed and merged by the Tech Radar [maintainers](#maintainers).

 ## Semantic Versioning